 Using Play Therapy To Help Children Communicate

 You may have heard that it is just as important for children to play as it is for them to have chores and do their homework.
-This is true.
-Mental health professionals have observed that, for children and adults, play is just as important to our overall happiness and health as love and work.
+Mental health professionals have observed that, for children and adults, play is just as important to our overall happiness and health as more goal directed tasks, like chores or homework.

 Want a place to discuss parenting and therapy?